Optical Illusions

 When looking downward, the nostrils form two characteristic lines that taper downward.
 The lower boundary is defined by the cheeks.
 To clarify, a view of a very close object has been simulated here, which brings the nostrils even closer together.

 When looking upwards, the nostrils, together with the upper part of the nose, form a heart.
 The top point is formed by the overlapping eyebrows.
 When looking against the sun, a rainbow appears at that spot, caused by light reflections from hair oils or evaporating sweat (Mouseover).
-Depending on the browser version used, the painting may not be displayed correctly.

 When the focus of the eyes is directed at a slightly more distant object, the left and right nostrils also appear as one image, but the frame of the image changes.
 Below, the lines of the cheeks, above, the lines of the overlapping eyebrows.